lucapette/website/content/writing/building-http-endpoints-with-kafka-streams-interactive-queries.md

 - Each node of the topology is named.
-It's good practice for production-ready streaming applications and the [official documentation](https://kafka.apache.org/documentation/streams/developer-guide/dsl-topology-naming.html) does a great job explaning the reasons for this.
+It's good practice for production-ready streaming applications and the [official documentation](https://kafka.apache.org/documentation/streams/developer-guide/dsl-topology-naming.html) does a great job explaining the reasons for this.
 - The log statement on line 10 is helpful especially in the early phases of developing a new Kafka Streams application.
 - The highlighted line is where we're telling Kafka "hey I'm going to ask you